 They typically lay 4-6 eggs in each clutch, which are incubated by both parents for approximately 14 days.
 Young birds fledge the nest at three weeks of age and are usually independent a month later.
 Young birds can be left with their parents without issue.

 A wide variety of artificial nests will be accepted, though they have a preference for a dense shrub just above ground level.
 They will construct a dome-shaped nest from fine strands of dry grass.
 Masked finches demand privacy to breed successfully and will not tolerate nest inspections.

 Masked finches can be difficult to accurately sex, so DNA sexing may be required.

 Experienced keepers may be able to visually sex birds with a decent level of accuracy.
 Hens are usually slightly smaller than males.
 Males have slightly larger black masks on their face and their plumage is a slightly richer brown color.

 Some mutations have been developed for this species—notably white and fawn—however they’re exceedingly rare.

 A strict worming and parasite control regime is essential to ensure the long-term health of any finch collection.
 Masked finches can be expected to live for 7-10 years.

-Diamonds will spend a lot of time foraging for insects on the aviary floor, making them more susceptible to parasites and diseases that spread via droppings.
+Masked finches will spend a lot of time foraging for insects on the aviary floor, making them more susceptible to parasites and diseases that spread via droppings.
 Regular cleaning and preventative healthcare is a must.